 I really can’t remember the last time I took a week off from riding.
 Yes, one of the hardships of living on a tropical island.
-I’ve felt for a few weeks now that my body needed some time off, but I’ve been pushing it because with Mocha Spoke opening soon I knew my days would start getting very full.
+I’ve felt for a few weeks now that my body needed some time off, but I’ve been pushing it because with my new business opening soon I knew my days would start getting very full.
 I figured I’d rather wait to take time off until I was insanely busy.

 The temperatures haven’t really increased, but I realized that the humidity has.
 It’s definitely one of the causes for what’s been going on.
 I’m actually feeling better now, but will be taking some days off from riding very soon.